Bloody Springs massacre: Massacre of the Spatz family

 On October 1, 1757, Lenape from the Ohio Valley attacked near Fort Northkill in Tulpehocken Township.
 There are various versions of the Spatz and Degler stories, but no contemporaneous accounts (such as military journals or reports to colonial authorities) have been found.
 Some sources report that someone in the Spatz family killed an Indian, and in retaliation his companions killed the entire family of six.
-The Spatz family and other settlers were killed at a spring near modern-day Strausstown, probably Little Northkill Creek (sometimes called Degler Spring, a tributary of Northkill Creek), causing the water to run red with the blood of the family.
+The Spatz family and other settlers were killed at a spring near modern-day Strausstown, probably Little Northkill Creek (sometimes called Degler Spring, a tributary of Northkill Creek).
+The name Bloody Springs is derived from the claim that the blood of the settlers dyed the river red.
 An application was made to Conrad Weiser in Reading for help.
 Captain Oswald sent two lieutenants and forty men from the Royal American Regiment to assist residents in that area.

 The massacre is frequently confused with the Hochstetler massacre, which occurred at the nearby Northkill Amish Settlement 12 days earlier.